 The valuation process is monitored and governed by an internal valuation committee ("VC").
 This committee is responsible for overseeing all aspects of fair value determination.
 This includes establishing valuation methodologies and procedures for each type of investment and ensuring they are complied with.
 Valuation methodologies established are based on widely recognized practices that are consistent with professional appraisal standards.
-Such standards include, among others, the International Private Equity and Venture Capital Valuation Guidelines, the Canadian Uniform Standards of Professional Appraisal Practice in the United States of America.
+Such standards include, among others, the International Private Equity and Venture Capital Valuation Guidelines, the Canadian Uniform Standards of Professional Appraisal Practice and the Uniform Standards of Professional Appraisal Practice in the United States of America.